TrevorRoss/BCS345-FinalProject/README.txt

 A small working game written in java as a final project for my 300 level programming class.
+The goal of the game is to get the character to the end by inputting the correct directional keys to reach the end of the level.